tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_abi.md

 ### Request Parameters

-The `get_abi` method usually requires one parameter in the request body:
+The `getAbi` method usually requires one parameter in the request body:

 - `accountName` (string, required): The name of the EOS account whose ABI is being requested.